-- 1.15.3.6 The potential failure modes of the smart sensors/actuators shall be identified.
+1.15.3.5 The potential failure modes of the smart sensors/actuators shall be identified.
 Their consequences on the safety of the plant shall be identified and shown to be acceptable (see 1.1.3.4).
-Special attention shall be paid to the interface between smart sensors/actuators and other components to which they are connected and to the possible side-effects that may occur at these interfaces. - 1.15.3.7 When multiple use of smart sensors/actuators is employed (eg in redundant configurations), the risk of common cause failure is of special concern and shall be analysed.
+Special attention shall be paid to the interface between smart sensors/actuators and other components to which they are connected and to the possible side-effects that may occur at these interfaces.

+1.15.3.6 When multiple use of smart sensors/actuators is employed (eg in redundant configurations), the risk of common cause failure is of special concern and shall be analysed.
 Note that failures due to software are not random and that replacing redundant hardware devices by redundant embedded software systems does not necessarily provide the reliability of the original design.

-Dependability Assessment and Qualification
+Assessment and Qualification

-- 1.15.3.8 The smart sensor/actuator's production process shall be compared to that of an applicable safety standard.
+1.15.3.7 The smart sensor/actuator's production process shall be compared to that of an applicable safety standard.
 The applicability of the safety standard shall be justified.
 Any gaps revealed by the comparison exercise shall be addressed by compensating activities and/or arguments (see also 1.4.3.9.4).
-If any of the safety standard clauses are not used then the omissions shall be evaluated and justified. - 1.15.3.9 The licensee shall undertake a programme of independent (i.e. from the smart sensor/actuator supplier) confidence building activities appropriate to the safety class (which might include activities such as commissioning tests, static analysis, statistical testing and analysis of operating experience).
-The requirement for confidence building measures and their extent may require agreement between the licensee and regulator. - 1.15.3.10 For safety systems, the smart sensors/actuators software implementation of the dependability requirements mentioned in common position 1.15.3.5 above shall be subjected by the licensee to the same assessment (analysis, review and testing) of the final product (not of the production process) as new software developed for the application.
+If any of the safety standard clauses are not used then the omissions shall be evaluated and justified.

+1.15.3.8 The licensee shall undertake a programme of independent (ie from the smart sensor/actuator supplier) confidence building activities appropriate to the safety requirements.
+(These activities might include commissioning tests, static analysis, statistical testing and analysis of operating experience.)
+The requirement for confidence building measures and their extent may require agreement between the licensee and regulator.

+1.15.3.9 For safety systems, the smart sensors/actuators software implementation that realises the properties mentioned in common position 1.15.3.4 above shall be subjected by the licensee to the same assessment (analysis, review and testing) of the final product (not of the production process) as new software developed for the application.
 If necessary, reverse engineering shall be performed.
-Should this assessment not be feasible in whole or in part, complementary and compensating valid evidence shall be sought in compliance with common position 1.15.3.11 below.
+Should this assessment not be feasible in whole or in part, complementary and compensating valid evidence shall be sought in compliance with common position 1.15.3.10 below.